Skip to content

 • If no API key is configured for a provider, LLM calls will fail and users will see an error message in the chat: “I encountered an error while processing your request.
 Please try again later.”

-The UI makes all API requests (including SSE) to /api/* paths.
-Caddy reverse proxy strips /api and forwards to the backend.
+The UI makes all REST API requests (including SSE) to /api/* paths.
+The backend serves those routes under /api directly.
+Root-level backend routes like /oauth/*, /mcp, and /.well-known/* bypass the UI and are proxied straight to the backend.

 Local Development: